 Art making children will be creating works of art, engaging in discussion about their own work or famous works of art, recognizing the meaning and value of art and will be learning about artists and work from past and present cultures.
 Other disciplines, such as mathematics, science and language arts will be integrated within the art concepts.
 Students' work is displayed throughout the schools, as well as in community exhibits throughout the area.

-All students go to the Media Center for classes at least once a week.
+All students go to the school library for classes at least once a week.
 During the year, students are exposed to a variety of themes and styles of different authors and illustrators.
 Students learn library skills and how to locate and use a variety of resource materials including laptops in connection with reading.

 Students also have the opportunity to check out and exchange books.
 Borrowing library materials provides students with the opportunity to learn to be responsible.
 Reminders are sent home with those children who forget their books for two consecutive weeks.
 If library materials are lost, students are required to pay the cost of replacing them.

 Many activities are designed during the year to create enthusiasm and excitement about reading and technology by using laptops.
-The Book Fair provides students the opportunity to purchase new and used books, while raising funds for the Media Center to acquire additional materials.
+The annual Book Fair provides students the opportunity to purchase new and used books, while raising funds for the library to acquire additional materials.
 March is celebrated as Reading Month with several different events that encourage and stimulate students to become involved in reading.